 Design the form factor for the device.
 If you need your device to fit into a specific space or look a certain way find a way to fit all of the components into that form factor or design a different form factor.

-Once you're ready to go, start-up production and get your product in the hands of customers.
+Start production and get your product in the hands of customers.

 CCD and CMOS Imagers